 Looks: 4 -Stars

 Some pretty awesome versions of these shoes can be found online if you look hard enough.

 The shoes come in a variety of colors yet.
-They are much better looking than your average running shoe, but the typical serrano color pallet may not look quite as nice looking as the Vans Ultra Range or the Strike Movement interval knits (review on strikes coming soon).
-If you color match your shoes to a fly outfit, they may bump up to a 5-star shoe in this category.
+They are much better looking than your average running shoe, but the typical serrano color pallet may not look quite as nice looking as the Vans Ultra Range or the Strike Movement interval knits.
+If you color matches your shoes to a fly outfit, they may bump up to a 5-star shoe in this category.

 Price: $65 – $85